mk/clerk-px23/README.md

 To keep the feedback loops short in the presence of whole-file evaluation, Clerk caches the results of computations and only recomputes changed expressions.

-Clerk is a Clojure library that runs in-process, allowing it to access any library code.
+As a Clojure library that runs in-process, Clerk has access any library code on the classpath.

 Clerk does not introduce a separate format, it works on top of regular Clojure namespaces in which line comments are interpreted as Markdown and are displayed as prose.
 As in many other programming languages, line comments have no effect on the program’s semantics.
 The same format was previously used by [maria.cloud][maria].
 This allows Clerk to avoid a lot of the problems that alternative notebooks with bespoke formats face and makes putting the notebooks into version control or using them as library code trivial.

 Clerk offers two main modes of interaction:

-* an optional file watcher that can show a notebook as a result of saving a Clojure namespace on the filesystem; or alternatively,
+* an optional file watcher that can show a notebook xas a result of saving a Clojure namespace on the filesystem; or alternatively,
 * an editor hotkey that can be bound to show the current document.
 As authors, we prefer the editor hotkey over the file watcher as it feels more direct and gives more control over when to show something in Clerk.

 ### Fast Feedback: Caching & Incremental Computation

 Control of Clerk also happens through the Clojure REPL.
 Besides showing a specific namespace, there are functions to control Clerk’s caching behavior.
 Clerk’s caching works at the granularity of top-level forms.

 Clerk will first perform an analysis of the forms to be evaluated.
 In this step, we will perform macro-expansion in order to collect all dependency vars.
 We then go on to recursively analyze all dependencies until the full graph is discovered.
 For each top-level form, a hash is computed from the form and its dependencies.